I’m not going to lie to you – being wealthy is a lot of fun.

 This is my experience so far in raising a Junior Mr. Money Mustache.
 Although I feel the foundation is solid, like everything in life it is an ongoing experiment.
 I’ll let you know how it turns out.

 * My first jobs were paper route, lawn maintenance, and gas pump jockey.
-Out of these three, I’d only discourage a teenager from pursuing gas station work – avoiding toxic vapors during key periods of brain growth seems wise in retrospect.
+Then I moved up to more prestigious and comfortable jobs of working in the town hardware store and eventually cashier in the 24-hour convenience store.
+Out of this list, I’d only discourage a teenager from pursuing gas station work – avoiding toxic vapors during key periods of brain growth seems wise in retrospect.